ia/femtocom/README.md

 ### femtocom

-- download the script:
+- download the script
 - set executable bit
-- put the downloaded script to the directory which is in PATH
+- put the downloaded script to the directory like `/usr/local/bin` or a similar one which is in `PATH` shell variable

 ### femtocom config